Walter Model: Estonia

 Under this doctrine, ground would only temporarily be ceded, to gather reserves for an immediate counter-attack that would drive the Red Army back and relieve pressure on other areas of the front.
 These statements of aggressive intent won over Hitler and OKH, who had no substantial reserves to send him, but were still unwilling to lose territory.
 Historians have since debated their significance, some claiming that Shield and Sword was Hitler's invention, while others say they were a calculated ploy by Model to disguise his true intent—to pull back to the Panther Line.

 Regardless, the "temporary" loss of ground usually became permanent, as Model conducted a fighting withdrawal to the Panther Line.
 He delegated responsibility for the Narva front to General der Infanterie Johannes Friessner commanding Army Detachment Narva, while he concentrated on extricating Eighteenth Army from its predicament.
 Without OKH's notice or approval, he constructed a series of interim defensive lines to cover its retreat, slowing down and inflicting heavy losses on the pursuing Soviet forces in the process.

 By 1 March, the withdrawal was complete.
 His forces were mostly intact, but the fighting had been fierce: his Shield and Sword counter-attacks alone had cost him some 10,000–12,000 men.
 These counter-attacks usually failed to recover ground, but they kept the Red Army off-balance and won Model time to pull his units back.
 They also allowed him to say to Hitler that he was pursuing an aggressive approach, even as the front moved steadily to the west.

-On 1 March Model was promoted to Generalfeldmarschall.
-His rise from colonel to field marshal had taken just six years.
+Model was promoted to 'generalfeldmarschall on 30 March 1944, backdated to 1 March.

 Ukraine, Belarus, Lithuania and Poland

-On 30 March 1944, Model was placed in command of Army Group North Ukraine in Galicia, which was withdrawing under heavy pressure from Zhukov's 1st Ukrainian Front.
-He replaced Manstein, who had fallen out of favor with Hitler.
-Despite Manstein's previous victories, the Führer wanted someone whom he anticipated would be unyielding in defense.
+On 30 March 1944, Model was placed in command of Army Group North Ukraine in Galicia, which was withdrawing under heavy pressure from Zhukov's 1st Ukrainian Front, vice Manstein, who had fallen out of favour with Hitler.
+Despite Manstein's previous victories, Hitler wanted someone whom he anticipated would be unyielding in defence.